 The Sea Dragon Mini 1300S packs a large number of lumens into a small package.

 Primary dive lights are used for daytime or nighttime dives.
 They are typically brighter than 600 lumens and offer a long run time at a high-power setting.
 They should be durably built, giving at least a decade of service.
 Ideally, they can be powered by disposable and rechargeable batteries offering maximum versatility on dive trips.
 They are available in a grip style handle or traditional straight grip.

-The new Sea Dragon Mini 900S offers impressive brightness with a focused narrow beam.
+The Sea Dragon Mini 900S offers impressive brightness with a focused narrow beam.
 The runtime is exceptional at its three power levels when used with a rechargeable 3400mAh or 3500mAh Li 18650 battery.
 The light is the ideal companion on both day and night dives.
 The Mini 900 offers SOS and 1-second flash signaling options.
 The narrow beam helps to point out objects of interest and to see into holes, caves, and cracks.
-The new Mini 1300S offers the same features, with a powerful 1300 lumen beam.
+The Mini 1300S offers the same features with a powerful 1300 lumen beam.